mateo19182/foxEngineV3/README.md

 - fuzzy search and/or regex
   - Anchoring your regex patterns
 - duplicates on same record with one more or less field?
+- update on same _id
+- email // emails // email_address

+### Checker

+- add as tags instead of full values
+- add file with only emails
+- api endpoint for single
+  - allow for rewind, if endpoint poisoned

 ### Other